 Alice holds an AB in history and economics from Harvard University with a focus on China and the EU.
 She was research assistant to Ambassador Nicholas Burns, former U.S. Under Secretary of State, at the Harvard Kennedy School of Government’s Belfer Center and undergraduate research fellow at the Weatherhead Center for International Affairs.
 Her senior thesis on Cold War Sino-French relations won the Thomas T. Hoopes Prize.
 She is fluent in Chinese (Mandarin), French and German.

-Eyck holds an A.B. in East Asian history with highest honors from Harvard University, where is pursuing an A.M. in Asian Studies.
+Eyck holds an A.B. in East Asian history with highest honors from Harvard University, where he is pursuing an A.M. in Asian Studies.
 His academic work focuses on the diplomatic history of the U.S.-China relationship and the role of institutional structures in the formulation of both countries’ foreign policies.
 He has worked at a research assistant to Graham Allison at the Harvard Kennedy School of Government’s Belfer Center and as a Researcher at the Hoover Institution, Stanford.
 He is fluent in Chinese (Mandarin) and Spanish.

-Gil holds an AB in history and classics from Harvard University with a focus on the United States and Europe in the Cold War.
+Gil's academic research focuses on the United States and Europe in the Cold War.
 He was research assistant to Niall Ferguson, Senior Fellow at the Hoover Institute, on his book Kissinger: 1923-1968, and to David Daokui Li, Mansfield Freeman Professor of Economics at Tsinghua University, on a forthcoming project.
 He has work experience at Lazard Frères & Co and the Manhattan Institute.
 He is fluent in French and Latin.

 Nicholas is an Echols Scholar in the Distinguished Major Program in History at the University of Virginia.
 His research focuses on the the history of globalization and industrialization in southern Africa and Latin America.
 He is fluent in Spanish and Italian.